 Armenia has data privacy legislation.
 As a general rule, processing of the personal data of an individual is permitted only on the basis of the consent of the subject of personal data.

-Armenia does not restrict the flow of Armenian or foreign currency into or out of the country/territory.
+Armenia does not restrict the flow of Armenian or foreign currency into or out of the country/jurisdiction.
 Certain reporting obligations are imposed, however, to control money laundering.
-Certain limitations on the amount of importing and exporting of cash without customs declaration are applied (for export – the limit is equivalent to AMD5 million (approximately 10,000 Euros (EUR)), for import – the limit is equivalent to EUR15,000).
+Certain limitations on the amount of importing and exporting of cash without customs declaration are applied (for both – the limit is equivalent to 10,000 US dollars (USD) (approximately 9,000 Euros (EUR)).

 Armenia does not provide for any personal allowances or deductions.
 Work related expenses, commuting costs and moving expenses are not deductible.